Know what to ask for at the cannabis dispensary

 Indica and Sativa

 Cannabis cultivation and consumption dates back thousands of years and can be found in the written record of the first civilizations.
-These original cannabis strains were the genesis of modern-day Indica and Sativa.
-Indica, known for its pain relief, sleep-inducing, whole body high is a much different experience than a Sativa, known to promote creativity, focus, and motivation.
-Meticulous thought has since been put into the breeding of strains to produce a plethora of substrains with intended outcomes and intense terpene profiles.
+These original cannabis strains were the genesis of modern-day indica and sativa.
+Indica, known for its pain relieving, sleep-inducing properties is known to produce a whole body high — one that puts you “in-da-couch,” colloquially speaking.
+Indica strains provide a much different experience than sativa strains, which by contrast are known to promote creativity, focus, and motivation.
+Meticulous thought is invested in the breeding of strains that will produce highly-specific outcomes and intense terpene profiles.
+Furthermore, strains with both indica and sativa parentage are commonly referred to as hybrids.
+Many consumers enjoy hybrid strains for their ability to offer benefits from both lineages.

 Flower is the manicured marijuana bud